 - Candlelight Romance – inspirational romance: traditional Christian market

 - Guiding Light Fiction – women’s fiction: traditional Christian market

 When you submit your book for consideration please include: a brief (1-paragraph) summary of the novel, a long (2-3 page) synopsis, three sample chapters, marketing plan, influencers, and author bio.
 Please submit proposals in a single Word document and e-mail as an attachment to: email@example.com.
 If you are unsure how to create a fiction book proposal we recommend you buy a copy of Writing a Winning Book Proposal by Michael Hyatt.

-You may also wish to purchase a copy of A Novel Idea: Learn Plotting, Dialogue, Scene Development & Characterization in Under One Hour.
-We consider the elements in this ebook to be the basic components of a novel and judge submissions based on many these novel-writing elements.
+You may wish to purchase a copy of A Novel Idea: Learn How to Write a Novel in Under 60 Minutes.
+We consider the elements in this small book to be the basic components of a novel and judge submissions based on many these novel-writing elements.

 Below are a few things to consider when submitting your manuscript: